-Based on the expected investment size and our Adviser's experience in the marketplace, we estimate that we will purchase, or make mortgage loans secured by, an aggregate of approximately 10 to 15 properties with the proceeds we received from our initial public offering and at March 9, 2004, we owned two properties and held one mortgage loan.
+At March 8, 2005, we owned fourteen properties and held one mortgage loan.
 To the extent we are able to leverage such investments, we will acquire additional properties with the proceeds of borrowings, subject to our debt policy.
 A consequence of a limited number of investments is that the aggregate returns we realize may be substantially adversely affected by the unfavorable performance of a small number of leases or mortgage loans or a significant decline in the value of any property.
 In addition, while we do not intend to invest 20% or more of our total assets in a particular property at the time of investment, it is possible that, as the values of our properties change, one property may comprise in excess of 20% of the value of our total assets.
 Lack of diversification will increase the potential that a single under-performing investment could have a material adverse effect on our cash flow and the price we could realize from the sale of our properties.